Medically reviewed by Drugs.com. Last updated on Oct 14, 2022.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

-Tell your doctor right away if you or your child have abdominal or stomach pain, rectal bleeding, or severe diarrhea.
+Tell your doctor right away if you or your child have stomach pain, rectal bleeding, or severe diarrhea.
 These may be symptoms of a serious condition called inflammatory bowel disease.

 This medicine lowers the number of some types of blood cells in your body.
 Because of this, you or your child may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.